json-bell/front-end-candidate-task/README.md

   - Rounding up/down consistently
   - Round towards daytime (round sunrise up, round sunset down)
   - Round towards nighttime (flipped)
+- Design size and responsivity - the 1920 x 1080 is quite a large viewport, I tried to add some responsivity where possible
+- Best icon for no data?
+I prefer showing one of the icons compared to none, so we go with a neutral-ish icon
+- Loading state - right now, there's very little indication that the search has happened

 # Archived Readme